 Comprehensive Overview

 The design and construction of a large aquarium is a massive undertaking that requires the expertise of engineers, architects, marine biologists, and other specialists.
 The acrylic panels used in large aquariums are typically several inches thick and must be manufactured to extremely tight tolerances.
-They are then carefully assembled and sealed to create a watertight barrier.
+Because of that, they are then carefully assembled and sealed to create a watertight barrier.
 The support structures for the tanks must also be incredibly strong to withstand the immense weight of the water.
 The lighting systems are carefully designed to mimic the natural light conditions found in the ocean, providing the animals with the light they need to thrive.

 Trends and Latest Developments